8 Synapse Structure

 Electrical synapses outnumber chemical synapses in the developing nervous system

 Electrical synapses are a physical connection between two neurons.
 Cell membrane proteins called connexons form gap junctions between the neurons.
 The gap junctions form pores that allow ions to flow between neurons, so as an action potential propagates in the presynaptic neuron, the influx of sodium can move directly into the postsynaptic neuron and depolarize the cell.
 The response in the postsynaptic cell is almost immediate, with little to no delay between signaling in the pre- and postsynaptic neurons.
-Electrical synapses play an important role in the development of the nervous system but are also present throughout the developed nervous system, although in much smaller numbers that chemical synapses.
+Electrical synapses play an important role in the development of the nervous system but are also present throughout the developed nervous system, although in much smaller numbers than chemical synapses.

 Additionally, small molecules like ATP or second messengers can also move through the gap junctions.
 These signaling molecules play an important role in cellular mechanisms, which we will see in a later chapter.